tobiasGuta/tobiasGuta.github.io/_posts/2025-08-24-CTFInjectics.md

 > *"I have configured the service to automatically insert default credentials into the `users` table if it is ever deleted or becomes corrupted."*

-This means the credentials aren't currently in the database they're only added as a failsafe mechanism.
+This means the credentials aren't currently in the database-they're only added as a failsafe mechanism.

 ### New Attack Strategy: Table Manipulation